LaptopCat/tld-overlap/README.md

 # tld-overlap

-## small cli thing that checks a word for tld overlaps / domain hacks
+## small cli thing that checks a word / text for tld overlaps / domain hacks

 # running it
 first, you need to install the [go programming language](https://go.dev/)